The former Sea Shepherd flagship lands in Newcastle

 Whilst Newcastle wasn’t originally on Kerrie’s radar for the ship, in fact, Brisbane was where the MV Steve Irwin was headed, but alas, weather and a bunch of other factors came into play.

 Having been living on the ship since getting the keys back in 2019, and with her sidekick and second in charge, Admiral (the staffy) joining the adventures a little over a year ago, Kerrie’s daily life and long-term plans have now completely moved into transforming this incredible ship into a celebration of its past life and a home to rotating selection of events and more.

 “I’ve been living onboard for two years now.
 Initially, it was quite weird and a bit creepy.
 It took me a while to be comfortable with living on a ship.
 Now, I can’t believe I ever thought it was difficult.
 I guess, you just sort of sleep with one eye open.
 Sometimes you’ve got to get up in the middle of the night and fix something if you feel that something isn’t right.”

 What more can you expect?

-Well, come September, Kerrie is hoping to have an incredible exhibition launching by the name Seeing Is Believing.
-With help from projection artist Victor Harbor this truly unique exhibition will be a ticketed event operating over five weekends.
+Well, come September, Kerrie is hoping to have an incredible exhibition launching by the name Seaing Is Believing.
+With help from projection artist Victor Holder this truly unique exhibition will be a ticketed event operating over five weekends.